I'm a Man, I Can't Help It

 - He also uses this as an excuse as part of his pleading with her when they were afflicted and Chiana, her libido cranked up to about 302, tried to jump his bones only for Aeryn to walk in.

 - In one episode of NewsRadio, Lisa discovers issues of Penthouse Magazine in Dave's desk (who was simply keeping them hidden until he can figure out who left them on his desk).
 When she frets over why Dave would keep such things around, Beth tells her that a man can get sick if they don't look at porn frequently enough.
-Or, at least that's what her boyfriend told her.
+That's what her boyfriend told her.
 In the end, they turned out to belong to Beth, who was doing research for a Penthouse letter she was writing that "Starts out about golf, but then it meanders..."

 Hannah: I'm a girl.
 I have needs.